Marian-CA/Data_Feature-/README.md

 Make sure to add these API keys to  the SECRETS tab in Colab

-**Note: You will also need to insert the NutritionIX API key and the ID in 'x-app-id' & 'x-app-key' under the get_calories function section for the code to run properly.
+**Note: You will also need to insert the NutritionIX API ID in 'x-app-id' under the get_calories function section for the code to run properly.
 (This information can be found in the Lytspace assignment submission description)**

 ## Usage